 The Graduate Program within the Department of Sustainable Technology and the Built Environment provides advanced education, research opportunities, and professional development in selected technical areas.
 The program furthers the Department's vision of "Building Solutions, Developing Leaders" by expanding on the recognized excellence of our undergraduate degree programs.
 Within the Master of Science in Technology we offer three concentrations:

-Each student designs a unique program of study that includes a common core of required course work and up to 18 elective hours tailored to the individual's concentration area, background, and individual interests.
+Each student pursues a unique program of study that includes a common core of required course work and up to 18 elective hours tailored to the individual's concentration, background, and individual interests.
 Cross-disciplinary study and field-based internships are encouraged.
-Many graduate students incorporate international experiences into their program of study.
-One way this can be accomplished is through study abroad courses and internships.
+Graduate students work alongside faculty and peers on collaborative research and development projects that add significantly to their professional development.

 We welcome applicants from a broad range of backgrounds who seek to move to a new level of intellectual and professional achievement.
-Our graduate students have served as lead investigators in renewable energy research and outreach projects, as research assistants on a wide variety of funded projects, as project managers in competitions such as the USDOE Race to Zero, and through service outreach to agencies such as Habitat for Humanity.
+Our graduate students have served as lead investigators in renewable energy research and outreach projects, as research assistants on a wide variety of funded projects, as project managers in competitions such as the USDOE Solar Decathlon Design Challenge, and through service outreach to agencies such as Habitat for Humanity.

 We invite you to become part of this dynamic and engaged community of learners!

-If you are interested in learning more about graduate study in the Department of Sustainable Technology and the Built Environment, please contact the Graduate Program Director, Dr. Jeff Ramsdell at email@example.com.
-Campus visits are welcomed.
+If you are interested in learning more about graduate study in the Department of Sustainable Technology and the Built Environment, please contact the graduate program co-directors, Dr. Andrew Windham at firstname.lastname@example.org or Dr. Marie Hoepfl at email@example.com.
+Campus visits are encouraged.
 Formal application to the program is made through the online admissions page on the Graduate School website.
-Admission decisions are based on your personal statement of goals, three letters of recommendation, your undergraduate GPA, and your combined GRE Verbal and Quantitative scores.
+Admission decisions are based on your personal statement of goals, two letters of recommendation, your undergraduate GPA, and your resume/CV.

 Graduate Program News

-The NEXUS research team has received another Bioenergy Research Initiative grant for more than $80,000.
-This project continues the Nexus project goal:...
+The NEXUS research team has received a North Carolina Department of Agriculture Bioenergy Research Initiative grant for $76,396.
+This two-year p...